David-Duch/Check-Point-home-assignment/README.md

 ```

 ## Getting Started
-The terraform configuration uses the workspace (environment) in the resource name thus reusing genric modules to create multiple environemtns easily.
+The Terraform configuration incorporates the workspace (environment) into each resource name, allowing generic modules to be reused across multiple environments.
-Currently there is one main envrironment which is: **prod**
+At the moment, only one main environment exists: prod.
-After cloning the repo.
+After cloning the repository, authenticate with AWS:
-Authenticate with AWS:
 ```
 aws configure sso
 ```
-Move to terraform folder, init and select workspace
+Navigate to the Terraform folder, initialize the project, and select the desired workspace:
 ```
 cd terraform
 terraform init
 terraform workspace select prod
 ```
-Now you can apply the entire module stack (planning before hand to see changes can be helpful).
+You can now apply the full Terraform module stack.
+It’s often helpful to run a plan first to review the changes:
 ```
 terraform apply
 ```
 In our case we expect to see:
 No changes.
 Your infrastructure matches the configuration.

-To recreate the full application infrastructure in a new workspace:
+To recreate the full application infrastructure in a new workspace (e.g., dev), choose a short workspace name.
+Some AWS services have name length limits (typically 32 characters), so shorter names help avoid issues.
-dev workspace but any short name will match (aws has multiple services where longer names 32 chars and above can cause issues).
 ```
 cd terraform
 terraform workspace new dev